yismaili/ft_transcendence/README.md

 ## Features

-- **User Accounts:** Users can create accounts using the 42 intranet OAuth system.
+- **User Accounts:** Users can create accounts using the 42 intra and google OAuth system.
 They can set a unique display name and upload avatars.
 Two-factor authentication is supported.

 - **Chat System:** Users can create public or private chat channels, send direct messages, block other users, and invite users to play Pong through the chat interface.